vsebastianvc/Spark-Streaming-With-Twitter/README.md

 # BigDataTechnologies
-Group 11
--Carlos Hernandez ID: 986636
--Sebastian Valencia ID: 986775

-##Spark Streaming Sentiment analysis from API twitter
+## Spark Streaming Sentiment analysis from API twitter

-#Prerequisites
+# Prerequisites
 Be sure that you already has installed the next programs in your Cloudera Centos 6 -Kafka
 -kafka-server